datageeq/HR-Attrition-Analysis/README.md

 - YearsWithCurrManager

 ## Technology Stack for Data Analysis
 For this data analysis project, I employed a comprehensive technology stack to efficiently store, manipulate, analyze, and visualize the data.
-This includes:
+These include:
 - **Microsoft Excel (CSV):** This spreadsheet tool was used to download and store the dataset.
 - **Python:** This is the programming language used for the analysis due to its simplicity and extensive libraries.
 - **Jupyter Notebook:** This is an Integrated Development Environment (IDE) used to execute codes, analyse data and visualize data.